This healthy Greek Quinoa Salad is an easy-to-make, protein-packed, crowd-pleasing recipe filled with Mediterranean flavors.

 Notes on Ingredients

-- Greek Dressing: The dressing is made with red wine vinegar, olive oil, dried herbs, and capers.
-The capers will add so much zing and flavor to the dressing.
-And because the dressing is blended, you won't bite into a whole caper which can be overwhelming.
+- Greek Dressing: The dressing is made with red wine vinegar, olive oil, garlic, dried herbs, and capers.
+It is tangy, vibrant, and fresh.
+Don't be intimidated by the capers!
+Because the dressing is blended, the capers will not overwhelm the dressing, instead, they just add a nice briny flavor.

 How to Make Greek Quinoa Salad